 Reading the book of Revelation, there is no doubt for centuries we have missed a lot that could have helped us understand how we are to prepare for the return of our king or prepare our children for the return of our king.
 And before we go into explaining the vision of John, it is also important to note Revelation 1:1-8 is an introduction to the vision John had received from Jesus Christ.

-But John did not leave the Church in the dark in regard to their cause and the reason they were being persecuted.
+But John did not leave the Church in the dark regarding their cause and the reason they were being persecuted.
 He first identified with his brothers, but then confirm with the Church they were being persecuted because they were of the kingdom of God.

 And exiled on the island of Patmos because of the gospel, Jesus met John and during that meeting revealed all that will come to pass in the in future for which the Church will need to prepare.
 And yet we missed so much, we had failed to realize the Church was facing persecution during the time of John.
 We missed the fact they were being persecuted and was about to come under grave attack.
 And we also did not understand John said he was suffering tribulation, a word meaning trouble which would suggest the Church has been in tribulation for some time.